-- ▶ After an extreme change in temperature (+/- 30°F or +/-15°C) from the current calibration map. - ▶ After an extreme change in exposure time (+/- 1/2 sec) from the current calibration map. - If either the T or E in the CAL: T/E indicator is not green. - If the noise profile shows patterns or lines.
-For more information, go to "Check Noise Profile" above. - After each firmware upgrade.
+- After an extreme change in temperature (+/- 30°F or +/-15°C) from the current calibration map. - After an extreme change in exposure time (+/- 1/2 sec) from the current calibration map. - If either the T or E in the CAL: T/E indicator is not green. - After each firmware upgrade.

-To check the temperature/exposure of the current calibration file, go to "System Status" on page 152.
+To check the temperature/exposure of the current calibration file, go to Menu > Settings > Maintenance > System Status > Project Status.

-CALIBRATE SENSOR: MANUAL CAPTURE
+CALIBRATE SENSOR: MANUAL CALIBRATION

-The camera offers two (2) ways to calibrate the sensor: Manual Capture and Auto Capture.
-This section describes how to calibrate the sensor with Manual Capture.
+The camera offers two (2) ways to calibrate the sensor: Manual Calibration and Auto Calibration.
+This section describes how to calibrate the sensor with Manual Calibration.

-When you start a Manual Capture, the camera calibrates the sensor at the current exposure and temperature setting.
+When you start a Manual Calibration, the camera calibrates the sensor at the current exposure and temperature setting.
 You will need to re-calibrate the sensor after extreme changes in exposure and temperature.
-The Manual Capture process takes several minutes.
+The Manual Calibration process takes several minutes.

-MANUAL CAPTURE PROCEDURE
+MANUAL CALIBRATION PROCEDURE

-To perform a Manual Capture, follow the instructions below:
+To perform a Manual Calibration, follow the instructions below:

 - 1. Ensure that the camera reaches the temperature that you want to use for your shoot. - 2.
 Set the exposure to the exposure that you want to use for your shoot. - 3.
 Ensure that the sensor is as dark as possible. - Preferably, take off the lens, and install the front body cap. - If you cannot take off the lens, put a lens cap on the lens.
 (Not all lens caps completely block IR.
 Lens caps are made to protect the lens, not necessarily to block light.) - If possible, use a dark room. - Just closing the aperture is NOT sufficient. - 4.
-Go to Menu > Settings > Maintenance > Calibrate > Create > Manual. - 5.
+Go to Menu > Settings > Maintenance > Calibrate > Sensor > Create > Manual. - 5.
 Select how many calibration maps that you want to create from the Number of captures drop-down menu.
 You can create up to four (4) calibration maps at a time. - 6.
-Select the exposure that you want for each calibration map from the Capture drop-down menus. - 7.
-Select Start Capture(s). - 8.
+Select the exposure that you want for each calibration map from the Capture drop-down menus. - Select Start Captures. - 8.
 Select OK on the dialog box that opens.
 The system initializes and then makes multiple passes through the following phases of the calibration: - Capturing - Analyzing - Erasing - Programming - 9.
 When the Calibration Successful dialog displays, select OK to complete the process.